verrazzano/examples/todo-list/README.md

         - Database Port: 3306
         - Database User Name: derek
         - Password: welcome1
         - Confirm Password: welcome1
+    - Sixth page:
+        - Select AdminServer
-     - Click Next and then Finish to complete the configuration.
+     - Click Finish to complete the configuration.

 ### Build and deploy the application
 Using Maven, build this project to produce the artifact, `todo.war`.